RequestNetwork/RequestTokenSale/README.md

 4. On T, the sale starts.
 At this point users can buy tokens according to the individual caps.
 It is possible to buy several times, as long as cap is not exceeded.
 5. On T+1, the sale continue but the individual cap is double.
-6. On T+2, the sale continue if the hard cap is not reach with a individual cap double again.
+6. On T+2, the sale continue if the hard cap is not reached with an individual cap double again.
-7. On T+3, the sale continue if the hard cap is not reach with a individual cap double again.
+7. On T+3, the sale continue if the hard cap is not reached with an individual cap double again.

 8. On T+4, token sale is over.
-(TODO : what to do if hard cap not reached?)

 9. on T+7, token transfers are enabled for everyone.